Imagine a young child sitting on their mother’s lap in a college classroom, learning about human behavior before learning their ABCs.

 “From the moment I started taking classes in the department, I felt supported and encouraged,” she said.
 “I’ve found a sense of community that has helped me develop my skills as a student to be successful.”

-On the heels of her second semester of graduate school and with the drive to be her best possible self, Shevalier has no doubts that she will go on to pursue a PhD.
-Staying true to her interest in research, she’s looking at behavioral neuroscience and behavioral pharmacology doctoral programs—and hopes she’ll end up on the East Coast so she can be closer to family, she said.
+On the heels of her second semester of graduate school and with the drive to be her best possible self, Shevalier is excited to pursue her doctorate.
+Staying true to her interest in research, she’s looking at behavioral neuroscience and behavioral pharmacology PhD programs—and hopes she’ll end up on the East Coast so she can be closer to family, she said.